 Candidates for dental crowns have one or more compromised teeth, but are in otherwise good oral health.You may be a candidate for a dental crown if one or more of your teeth are:

 Placing the Crown

 During your initial consultation at Leading Dental Solutions, your dentist will assess your tooth to determine if it needs a crown.
 He will discuss your options, and answer any questions you may have.
 The dentist will first perform a routine cleaning and detailed dental health exam.
 If you are missing a tooth and need a dental implant, your dentist will also examine your jawbone health.
 Based on the exam, your dentist will recommend any necessary prerequisite treatment, such as bone grafting.

 Your dentist will first address any health issues with your tooth.
 This can involve removing damaged tissue, or performing a root canal.
 Next, your dentist will gently shape the tooth to accommodate the crown.
 Properly shaping the tooth will allow your bite to meet evenly and comfortably once your crown has been placed.
-Local anesthesia is typically used during treatment as well as the shaping stage, although sedation is available if necessary.

 Next, your dentist will take impressions of your tooth and send them to a lab to guide the fabrication of your crown.
 A temporary crown will be placed on your tooth until the permanent restoration is ready.
 The temporary crown can indicate what your permanent restoration will look and feel like, so it is important to note any concerns and report them to your dentist.
 Your temporary crown will be bonded using a weak adhesive, so you should use caution when eating, brushing, and flossing.